checkly/headless-recorder/README.md

 ![](src/images/recorder.png)
 Puppeteer recorder is a Chrome extension that records your browser interactions and generates a [Puppeteer](https://github.com/GoogleChrome/puppeteer) script.
+Install it from the [Chrome Webstore](https://chrome.google.com/webstore/detail/puppeteer-recorder/djeegiggegleadkkbgopoonhjimgehda).
 This project is pretty fresh, but does the following already:

 - Records clicks and type events.
 - Add waitForNavigation, setViewPort and other useful clauses.